Antidepressant Therapy Prior to Bypass Surgery May Aid Recovery

 Treatment appears to speed mental health recovery and reduce postoperative pain in some patients

-Chicago —Antidepressant therapy that begins 2 to 3 weeks before coronary artery bypass grafting (CABG) surgery and continues until 6 months post-surgery may help some patients recover their mental health more quickly and reduce postoperative pain, according to a study published in the May 2013 issue of The Annals of Thoracic Surgery.
+Chicago (May 1, 2013) — Antidepressant therapy that begins 2 to 3 weeks before coronary artery bypass grafting (CABG) surgery and continues until 6 months post-surgery may help some patients recover their mental health more quickly and reduce postoperative pain, according to a study published in the May 2013 issue of The Annals of Thoracic Surgery.

 Previous research has shown that depression among patients requiring or having undergone CABG surgery is higher than expected and can significantly impact postoperative recovery.